Engaging Your Community Now to Prevent Illegal Celebratory Gunfire on NYE

 • Encourage media to report about the dangers of celebratory gunfire – Educate readers that law enforcement will take an active role to catch and prosecute celebratory gunfire offenders.

-Please be sure to visit our online toolkit for downloadable templates for law enforcement use and additional tools to combat illegal urban gunfire on New Year’s Eve here:
+Please be sure to visit our online toolkit for downloadable templates for law enforcement use and additional tools to combat illegal celebratory gunfire on New Year’s Eve here: